A couple shares a laptop that sits on a kitchen island next to paperwork.

 Did you know?

-A secured credit card is a credit card secured by a cash deposit.
-The deposit helps reduce risk for the credit card issuer.
-The Discover It® Secured Credit Card can help you build credit with responsible use1 or rebuild your credit with responsible use.1
+The Discover It® Secured Credit Card can help you build your credit history with responsible use1 or rebuild your credit with responsible use.1

 Apply for a student credit card

-If you're a student and meet the credit card company's criteria, you could apply and be approved for a student card.
-Some student credit cards don't require a credit score to apply, so you're more likely to qualify even with no credit history.
+If you're a student and meet the credit card company's conditions, you could apply for and get approval for a student card.
+Some student credit cards, like the Discover it® Student Chrome, don't require a credit score to apply, so you're more likely to qualify even with no credit history.

-Although cosigners for credit cards aren’t common, there are still a few ways to access credit if you have a limited or no credit history.
-Some risks are involved in becoming a cosigner on a credit card, but it could also help the primary borrower gain access to credit or more favorable credit card terms.
-If you’re having trouble accessing credit, rather than finding a cosigner, you may consider becoming an authorized user on someone else’s credit account or opening a student or secured credit card.
+Although cosigners for credit cards aren’t common, there are still a few ways to access credit if you have a limited credit history (or no credit at all).
+Some risks are involved for the cosigner on a credit card, but it could also help the primary borrower gain access to credit or more favorable credit card terms.

 Next steps